danielvichi/espera-queue-be/README.md

 # Espera Queue Project

-Personal Back-end  project for managing waiting queues.
+Personal Back-end  project for managing restaurants, bars, and other type of bussiness waiting lines.

 ## Requirements
 - Node.js